SemanticRepoHub/Collection_Notebooks/README.md

 ## 2. **JavaSim.ipynb**
 ### Description
 This notebook extends the analysis framework to Java repositories using a similar embedding approach.
 It covers:
+- Genate Java code snippets embeddings and compute their similarity.
+Here we are using [Unixcoder DL model](https://huggingface.co/Lazyhope/unixcoder-nine-advtest) (more research is needed).
-- Parsing Java repositories for metadata and structure.
+- Parsing Java repositories for code and documentation.
-- Generating embeddings for Java code components.
-- Comparing semantic similarities across Java repositories.

 ### Key Features
-- Uses a custom embedding model for Java.
+- Uses a custom embedding model for Java - more exploration will be needed.
-- Focuses on multi-level embeddings tailored to Java repositories.
+- Understand how to extract code and documentation from Java files
-- Outputs similarity results for Java repositories.

 ### Ideal Use Case
-- Semantic analysis of Java repositories.
+- Basic semantic analysis of Java snippets.
+More research is needed to understand what is best model to use - we used Unixcoder just as an example.
 - Identifying relationships between Java projects based on embeddings.

 ---

 ## 3. **parsing_java_c_test.ipynb**
 ### Description
-This notebook demonstrates repository parsing techniques for Java and C/C++ projects.
+This notebook demonstrates repository parsing techniques for Java and C projects.
 It:
 - Extracts metadata, dependencies, and code structure.
-- Provides basic analysis for repositories written in Java and C/C++.
+- Provides basic analysis for repositories written in Java and C.

 ### Key Features
 - Focuses on metadata extraction and structure visualization.
 - Demonstrates parsing without in-depth embedding generation.

 ### Ideal Use Case
-- Preprocessing and metadata extraction for Java and C/C++ projects.
+- Preprocessing and metadata extraction for Java and C projects.
 - Repository structure analysis before applying advanced embedding techniques.

 ---